The Vermont Statutes Online

-(2) Employees of an establishment which is an amusement or recreational establishment, if:
+(2) Employees of an establishment that is an amusement or recreational establishment, if:

 (A) it does not operate for more than seven months in any calendar year; or

 (B) during the preceding calendar year its average receipts for any six months of that year were not more than one-third of its average receipts for the other six months of the year.

 (3) Employees of an establishment that is a hotel, motel, or restaurant.